MicrosoftDocs/fabric-docs/docs/data-factory/gateway-considerations-output-destinations.md

     :::image type="content" source="media/gateway-considerations-output-destination/remove-destination.png" alt-text="Screenshot of the Power Query editor with the Lakehouse data destination being removed." lightbox="media/gateway-considerations-output-destination/remove-destination.png":::

 1. Create a new dataflow that uses the dataflow connector to connect to the ingest dataflow.
-This dataflow will be responsible for ingesting the data from staging into the data destination.
+This dataflow is responsible for ingesting the data from staging into the data destination.

     :::image type="content" source="media/gateway-considerations-output-destination/get-data-dataflowconnector.png" alt-text="Screenshot of the Power Query editor with the Get Data option selected, and the Dataflow connector option emphasized." lightbox="media/gateway-considerations-output-destination/get-data-dataflowconnector.png":::